 - Carbon dioxide (CO2): Fossil fuel use is the primary source of CO2.
-The way in which people use land is also an important source of CO2, especially when it involves deforestation.
 CO2 can also be emitted from direct human-induced impacts on forestry and other land use, such as through deforestation, land clearing for agriculture, and degradation of soils.
 Likewise, land can also remove CO2 from the atmosphere through reforestation, improvement of soils, and other activities.

 - Methane (CH4): Agricultural activities, waste management, energy use, and biomass burning all contribute to CH4 emissions.

 - Nitrous oxide (N2O): Agricultural activities, such as fertilizer use, are the primary source of N2O emissions.
-Biomass burning also generates N2O.
+Fossil fuel combustion also generates N2O.